TRON-US/trongrid-js/README.md

 limit               The requested number of assets per page.
 Default 20.
 Max 200. fingerprint         The fingerprint of the last asset returned by the previous page.
-                    When there is a pagination, the minimum limit is set to 20. order_by            Sorts the results of the query.
+                    When there is a pagination, the minimum limit is set to 20. orderBy             Sorts the results of the query.
                     Accepted fields:
                         id
                         name